Garda dance challenge notches more than a million views

-A video of gardaí performing a socially-distanced dance challenge that went viral, notching more than a million views.
+A viral video of gardaí performing a socially-distanced dance challenge, has now racked up more than a million views online.

 An Garda Síochána filmed the Jerusalema dance in various locations across Ireland after they were challenged to do so by Swiss police.